Reuben-Allen/MOL2_clean/README.md

 In order to properly load into the DockingPie plugin in PyMOL, a ligand .mol2 file must have each atom numbered;
 however, this is not the default for structures saved through Avogadro.
 Hence, this simple program with sort and number each atom in a .mol2 file such that it is compatible with DockingPie.
+It will also allow you to rename your molecule.

 Usage in the command prompt:
 ```